An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Introduction

-The asymptotic preserving (AP) scheme for the kinetic equation is proposed to solve this problem \cite{Jin1991, Jin1993, Jin2000}.
-AP scheme has been studied in several literature \cite{sun2015asymptotic1, sun2018asymptotic, Klar1998}.
-An AP scheme will recover the diffusion solution automatically with the Knudsen number going to zero, when holding the time step and mesh size fixed \cite{Klar1998, Larsen1987, Larsen1989, Mie2013}.
-We in this paper, will develop such an AP scheme for the gray radiation transfer equations in the framework of $P_N$ method.
-The radiation intensity is first approximated by series expansion of polynomials.
-Then the Maxwell iteration method is utilized to get the order of the expansion coefficients referred to Knudsen number, based on which an implicit-explicit scheme is designed for $P_N$ system.
-In this scheme, the term at higher order of Knudsen number is solved explicitly with those at lower order solved implicitly in each equation of $P_N$ system.
+The asymptotic preserving (AP) scheme for the kinetic equation solves this problem by capturing the asymptotic limit of the kinetic equation on the discrete level without the need to resolve small scales \cite{Jin1991, Jin1993, Jin2000}.
+A scheme is called an AP scheme if its asymptotic limit as the mean free path goes to zero with the time step and mesh size fixed becomes a consistent and stable discretization of the limit macroscopic equation (for the radiative transfer equation, the limiting equation is a diffusion equation) \cite{Klar1998, Larsen1987, Larsen1989, Mie2013}.
+In the simulation of the steady neutron transport problems, where the AP schemes were first studied, some work has been done, such as those by Larsen, etc. \cite{Larsen1987, Larsen1989} and Jin, etc. \cite{Jin1991, Jin1993}.
+Then, the AP schemes were later applied to the unsteady problems, where several kinds of AP schemes were developed.
+In \cite{Lemou2010}, the micro-macro decomposition is utilized to split the distribution function, and the implicit-explicit (IMEX) scheme is applied for the time discretization, where the discontinuous Galerkin discretization is adopted in the spatial space \cite{xiong2020, xiong2015, Peng2020}, and the finite difference discretization is utilized in \cite{Laiu2019}.
+In \cite{sun2015asymptotic1, sun2018asymptotic}, the UGKS method with AP property is developed for the radiative transfer equations, where a linearized iterative solver for the temperature is utilized.
+In \cite{tang2021}, the three-state update is adopted to capture the correct front propagation in the diffusion limit.
+Moreover, the Eulerian method for the equilibrium part combined with a Monte Carlo solver for the perturbation was proposed in \cite{crestetto2019}.
+In \cite{Hammer2019}, the multiscale high/low order (HOLO) method is utilized to build the AP scheme \cite{Maginot2016}, where the higher-order S-stable diagonally implicit RK method with the linearization of the Planck function is applied.
+In this paper, we will develop an AP scheme for the gray approximation to the radiation transfer equations in the framework of $P_N$ method.
+The specific intensity is first approximated by a series expansion of the basis functions.
+Then, the Chapman-Enskog expansion is utilized to get the order of the expansion coefficients with respect to a parameter $\epsilon$, which is the typical mean free path divided by the macroscopic length scale, based on which an implicit-explicit scheme is designed for $P_N$ system.
+In this scheme, the terms at higher-order of $\epsilon$ are solved explicitly with those at lower-order solved implicitly in each equation of the $P_N$ system.
 In this case, the implicit-explicit $P_N$ system is changed into a pseudo implicit system, which could be solved at the computational cost of an explicit scheme.
 Moreover, the energy exchange term is solved implicitly, which will greatly release the restriction on the time step length.
 The equation for the material energy is solved coupled with $P_N$ system, which is reduced into a fourth degree polynomial equation.